-At Core Concepts Singapore, we understand the importance of diagnosing the root cause of the problem and treating that to prevent a recurrence.
+We understand the importance of diagnosing the root cause of the problem and treating that to prevent a recurrence.
 We are firm believers in ‘The Thinking Physiotherapist’ and acknowledge that pain is a symptom and has various layers.
 Our first step is to determine the root cause by digging deeper into the symptoms.
 We strip away the symptoms layer by layer to find out what is causing the pain.
 After determining the root cause, we resolve the multiple layers of pain you feel.
 Instead of just simply temporarily relieving your pain symptoms, we also aim to fix the underlying cause.
 From there, we work to ensure that your pain doesn’t return by making your body stronger and more functional.

 Frequently Asked Questions Regarding Ankle and Foot Pain